icedpygui/IcedPyGui/README.md

 The examples are found in a separate repositiory as indicated above and here https://github.com/icedpygui/IcedPyGui-Python-Examples

-## Contributing / Feedback
+## Issues / Questions / Feedback / Contributing

-Contributions are greatly appreciated!
-If you want to contribute, please read our [contributing guidelines] for more details.
+Feedback/Discussions/Questions are welcomed!
+You can come chat in the [Discord server](https://discord.com/channels/1233081452447666270/1233085181448032458).

-Feedback is also welcome!
-You can create a new topic in [our Discourse forum] or come chat to [our Discord server].
+If you have errors not cleared up in questions, click on the issues tab and create a new one.
+Follow the template.